potahtml/namespace-jsx-project/readme.md

 4. It may be possible that you run into a random error with puppeteer, on which case you just run the whole thing again.
-Theres also the need to install firefox via puppeteer command thats given to you by a console error.
+Theres also the need to install firefox via puppeteer.
+Then command is given to you by a console error from puppeteer.

 ## TODO

-- add aria attributes
 - add global attributes

 ## Related